Enhance integrated and sustainable management of coastal, insular and marine protected areas in the Mediterranean – 2018-2021

 - Optimize synergy between partners and coordinate project actions.

-The project targets certain pilot sites:
+The project targets specific pilot sites:

 - The 7 sites already supported in the previous project:

-- Taza National Park and the Habibas Islands in Algeria,
+- Taza National Park in Algeria,

 - La Galite, Zembra Archipelago, Cap Bon Peninsula, Kuriat Islands and Monastir Bay in Tunisia,